Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 # Introduction

-The Model Context Protocol (MCP) provides a standardized way for LLMs to access and utilize information from different sources, interact with tools, making it easier to build AI applications that can interact with external systems.
+The Model Context Protocol (MCP) provides a standardized way for LLMs to access and utilize information from different sources, interact with tools, making it easier to build AI applications that can interact with external LLM and network management systems.

 MCP has been seen as rapid adoption technology in the consumer field.
 The application of MCP in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
-By establishing standard interfaces for tool encapsulation, intent translation, and closed-loop execution within the network management system or the network controller, MCP enables AI
+By establishing standard interfaces for tool encapsulation, intent translation, and closed-loop execution within the network management system, MCP enables AI
 Agents to have:

 - Unified operation abstraction through normalized MCP tool definitions
-- Seamless LLM integration via structured API contracts
+- Seamless LLM integration via the structured protocol
-- Closed-Loop Automation Execution
+- Automation Execution Ability

 This document discusses the applicability of MCP to the network management plane in the IP network that utilizes IETF technologies.
 It explores operational aspect, key components, generic workflow and deployment scenarios.
 The impact of integrating MCP into the network management system will also be discussed.